Saira-A/configdoc/options.md

 **Default**: `true`
 Determines if selection is enabled.

+// ?

 #### headerPanel

 ##### localeToggleEnabled
 **Type**: `boolean`
 **Default**: `false`
-Determines if locale toggle is enabled - set in indiviual config.json files.
-Header button to switch between English and Welsh,
+Determines if locale toggle is enabled - a header button which switches between English and Welsh.
+Set in config.json files.

 #### pagingHeaderPanel